zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 - $10 Per Song

-We charge a small fee to fully export stems for your song when its outside of booked studio time.
+Exporting track stems may not be a difficult task, but it is time consuming to do correctly (especially for multiple songs).
+Thats why we charge a small fee to fully export stems when its outside of booked studio time.

 Please specify ahead of time if you want **dry** or **wet** stem exports

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/PI5PLBDE3S3IAHWWZS6F5RE5?src=embed" style="